mesosphere/dcos-docs-site/pages/1.13/hybrid-cloud/capacity-extension-with-regions/index.md

 ```

 - No instance will launch in the local region.
-- All of the 5 instances will be launched in the `aws-us-east1` region.
+- All five of the instances will be launched in the `aws-us-east1` region.

 ### Balanced Placement for a Single Region